microsoft/qlib/docs/component/data.rst

 If users use ``Qlib`` in china-stock mode, china-stock data is required.
 The script ``scripts/get_data.py`` can be used to download china-stock data.
 If users want to use ``Qlib`` in china-stock mode, they need to do as follows.

 - Download data in qlib format
-    Run the following command to download china-stock data in csv format.
+    Run the following command to download china-stock data in qlib format.

     .. code-block:: bash